uvarc/rc-website/content/post/2025-RC-open-house.md

 **Location**: Michie North
 918 Emmet St N, Charlottesville, VA 22903

-**Parking**: Free parking is available in Y1 lot (far left side of Carruthers Hall).
-Paid parking is available via ParkMobile in lot #5564 at Michie North.

 **Event Registration**: RSVPs preferred but not required—feel free to drop by anytime.

 <br>